 How Can I Get Peacock?

-Peacock is not yet available.
+Peacock did a soft launch to Xfinity customers in April 2020.
 Here’s what we know so far:

 NBCUniversal announced that there will be a free tier of streaming, as well as premium subscriptions that runs as low as $4.99 per month.

 Peacock Free will be the free service that includes ad-supported access to live streams and 7,500 hours of on-demand content.

 Peacock Premium will cost $4.99 per month.
 Cox and Comcast cable customers are set to receive it for free.
 NBC expects to announce more partners that could provide the premium service for free between now and the July release date.

 The premium option will net users access to more than 15,000 hours of content, including all of Peacock’s upcoming original content.
 Per NBC, “premium customers can upgrade to an ad-free experience for an additional $5.00 per month, or any customer can purchase the ad-free experience directly for $9.99 per month.”

 This is a bold move that targets commercial-based advertisement as the primary source of review.
 This strategy runs opposed to that used by other new services, such as Disney+, which is based upon a monthly subscription fee as the primary source of revenue.